Malibu is a great place for an all-day or half-day date when you want to get away from it all without straying too far from the Los Angeles area.

 Note that most of these parks don’t have a lot of tree cover, and they can get pretty hot in the middle of the day.
 I suggest going in the morning or late afternoon when it’s cooler.
 And, be sure to bring water!!
 Also, some of these parks charge for parking, so bring cash.

 A very easy hike with great views is at Will Rogers State Park.
-For a bit more challenge, check out Temescal Canyon, which features a cool landmark (and potential make-out point) called “skull rock”.
+For a bit more challenge, check out Temescal Canyon, which features a cool landmark (and potential make-out point) called “Skull Rock”.
 Just a little further up Sunset Boulevard, near where it meets PCH, is the Los Liones Canyon trail.
 This is probably my favorite of the three trails that are off of Sunset in this area.

 Further up PCH is Topanga State Park.
 It has some cool boulders and rock outcroppings, and some nice views.
 Many people (myself included) like the Eagle Rock Trail.